 • Bureau of National Affairs Award, senior year

-• Bar Admission: State Bars of Wisconsin and Michigan
+• Bar Admission: State Bar of Wisconsin

 • US District Court, Eastern District of Wisconsin